Students

 Alice!
 Health Promotion

 Alice!
 Health Promotion recognizes that health is a vital part of learning and works to create and sustain a healthy campus community in which students can achieve their personal and academic goals.
-Alice! coordinates Stressbusters, CU Move, and Go Ask Alice!, a leading health question-and-answer Internet resource.
+Alice! coordinates Stressbusters, CU Move, and Go Ask Alice!, a leading online health question-and-answer resource.
 Wien Hall, Main Floor; (212) 854-5453.

 Counseling and Psychological Services